ak47andrew/mge/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ak47andrew/mge)

+> [!CAUTION]
+> Engine is still under active development and core features (as well as written in this README) can be missing.
+Also, this README can be outdated: current focus is code and not documentation

 ## Description
 This is just a simple little project to learn how to handle modding and public API.
 I just got a bit of determination out of YouTube video as usual and urgent to create something.